 Paul and guest Melanie Friesen give their candid feedback in this first segment, where participants pitch their film project.
 Pitching is where it all starts – and you need to know if:

 b) your film idea has a market and

 c) the pitfalls and traps to watch out for when producing your film

-Participants who choose to can pitch their project in 2 MINUTES or LESS and get direct feedback from Paul on the spot.
-(Submit synopsis or treatment in advance of the course).
+Participants who choose to, can pitch* their project in 2 MINUTES or LESS and get direct feedback from Paul on the spot.
 Those not pitching learn a ton from the feedback – about what the film industry wants and what are the pitfalls and traps of producing your film project.

 10:45 am – 11:00 am BREAK

 Paul shares his 20 years’ experience in the A-Z of producing low-budget independent films in Canada, from the various roles he’s had in film production.
 An overview of producing is provided, from sourcing material to pre-and-post production, with Q & A throughout.

 Learn the tricks and traps of low-budget film producing – this is the stuff they DON’T teach you in film school!

 Producing Seminar: Navigating the Pitfalls of Canadian Independent Film